 To satisfy your sweet tooth, there’s a generous selection of homemade cinnamon buns, muffins, brownies and cheesecake.

 The café has a spacious outside terrace, perfect for warm sunny days.
 Come with your family or friends for lovely moments spent together or by yourself for a little study session.

 Know any other great places to eat in Rotterdam?
-Hotspots that opened up in 2021?
-Trendy places in Rotterdam?
-Let us know in the comments!
+Tell us about them in the comments!